Receiving Insights Hub Notifications¶

 There are at least two ways to know the user tenants in runtime:

-• either the application periodically queries the List of all Authorized Users of an Application
+- either the application periodically queries the List of all Authorized Users of an Application

-• or the application can subscribe to the topic of the Provisioning Service and get notified on every new tenant provisioned
+- or the application can subscribe to the topic of the Provisioning Service and get notified on every new tenant provisioned

 To find the Async API specification of the Provisioning Service, contact the support team.

-Notifications sent by the Industrial IoT Services
+Notifications sent by the Industrial IoT Services¶

 The following prerequisites must be fulfilled:

-• The application should have the Message Broker to scope mapping done in Developer Cockpit.
+- The application should have the Message Broker to scope mapping done in "Developer Cockpit".
 For more details, refer to "Developer Cockpit" documentation.

-General considerations
+General considerations¶

 The following points are to be considered while creating a subscription:

-• The notifications can be delivered to the applications of type API only.
+- The notifications can be delivered to the applications of type API only.
 If it is required to process the notification in a UI application, for example, to update some UI elements, please refer to Integrating API application to the UI application.

-• The subscriber can be a self-hosted or a Cloud Foundry application.
-However, the application should already be registered in Insights Hub so that, the provided HTTPs endpoint to deliver notifications follows the Insights Hub URL scheme.
+- The subscriber can be a self-hosted or a Cloud Foundry application.
+However, the application should already be registered in Insights Hub so that the provided HTTPs endpoint to deliver notifications follows the Insights Hub URL scheme.

-• The application HTTP endpoint to deliver notifications to, need to follow the Insights Hub URL scheme and so contains a tenant name: https://gateway.{region}.mindsphere.io/api/{application name}-{hosting tenant name}/{application version}/{endpoint}.
+.
 The tenant name changes while handing over the application from a Developer tenant to an Operator tenant.
-This requires a developer of the application to not hardcode the payload parameter uri passed to the Message Broker while subscribing to a topic, but to dynamically generate it depending on a tenant hosting the application.
+This requires a developer of the application to not hardcode the payload parameter uri passed to the Message Broker while subscribing to a topic, but to dynamically generate it depending on a tenant hosting the application. - A subscription is identified by a tenant context, topic name, subscriber’s name, and version so that, different versions of the same application create independent subscriptions.

-• By default, the Industrial IoT services in general and the Message Broker in particular, are unable to make REST API calls to an application’s endpoints unless it is explicitly configured.
+- By default, the Industrial IoT services in general and the Message Broker in particular, are unable to make REST API calls to an application’s endpoints unless it is explicitly configured.
 Without this configuration, the Message Broker will not be able to deliver notifications even if there is a valid subscription.
 The configuration includes granting the Insights Hub the permissions to make the REST API calls as well as the scope mapping.
 The scope mapping defines which of the application-defined scopes should be included in the token passed on by the Message Broker while making the REST API call.
 It is the application’s responsibility to validate the token for every incoming request and check the presence of the configured scopes.
-For details on how the permission grant and scope mapping can be done in the Developer Cockpit, refer "Developer Cockpit" document.
+For information on how the permission grant and scope mapping can be done in the Developer Cockpit, refer "Developer Cockpit" document.

-• The Message Broker keeps trying to deliver notifications to the provided endpoint until it gets a successful response (HTTP code 2xx) or the message retention period of 4 days expires.
+- The Message Broker keeps trying to deliver notifications to the provided endpoint until it gets a successful response (HTTP code 2xx) or the message retention period of 4 days expires.
 If the Message Broker fails to deliver a message within the retention period, the message is dropped and there is no way to retrieve it.

-• The messages can be delivered out of order, especially in cases of failed deliveries, and at least once.
+- The messages can be delivered out of order, especially in cases of failed deliveries, and at least once.

-Deleting a subscription
+Deleting a subscription¶

 If you no longer wish to receive notifications, you can delete the subscriptions for the relevant events.
 This can be done by using the Message Broker API.
 For information, refer to the Message Broker Service.